Frequently Asked Questions

 For most (perhaps 63.5%) log-in problems, all you need to do is click the "Forgot your password?" link under the Sign In icon and the system will send you directions for resetting your credentials.
 Be sure the new information does not get relegated to your SPAM folder.

-If the SPSP page continues to deny you access, please try to correct the problem with this troubleshooter:
+If the SPSP page continues to deny you access or the reset-email does not arrive in a minute or two, please try this troubleshooter:

 - Close your browser and reopen it.
 Direct your browser to WWW.SPSP.ORG and try to enter your credentials again.
 Be sure that pop-up/redirects are not blocked.